Bzelai/my-project/README.md

 # my-project
+hey there!
-this is a Rating app that im making.
+this app is  a Rating app that im making.